GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

   - Navigate to <http://localhost:4000> (using the **WebPreview** feature of cloudshell).
   - Change the code.
 Then, use the Genkit developer UI to run the flow locally and verify the change.

+  > **Note**: Changes made directly within the Genkit Developer UI (like editing model parameters for) are ephemeral for that test-run only and do not save back to your source code files, or effect the flows the use those prompts.
+Make sure to save your actual code changes in your code editor and restart the **Genkit Developer UI** and application.

 ### Learning resources

 - [Genkit Developer Tools and Developer UI](https://firebase.google.com/docs/genkit/devtools)
 - [Gemini Models on VertexAI](https://cloud.google.com/vertex-ai/generative-ai/docs/models)

-> **Note**: Changes made directly within the Genkit Developer UI (like editing model parameters for) are ephemeral for that test-run only and do not save back to your source code files, or effect the flows the use those prompts.
-Make your actual code changes in your code editor and restart the **Genkit Developer UI** and application.

 ## Challenge 5: Improve search quality